anyhive/anyhive/README.md

-# Anyhive Kit
+# Anyhive

 Build your product.
 We handle payments, billing, and compliance.

-Anyhive Kit is an open-source, developer-first Merchant of Record (MoR) and billing layer.
-With Anyhive Kit, you can build your own checkout and customer portals with hosted UI or embeddable components within minutes.
+Anyhive is an open-source, developer-first Merchant of Record (MoR) and billing layer.
+With Anyhive, you can build your own checkout and customer portals with hosted UI or embeddable components within minutes.

 > **The open-source Merchant of Record for developers.**
 > Open-source billing — pricing, metering, and compliance made simple.